 Figure 11.
 An example of the night difference between VIIRS SSTskin and Reynolds OI best quality data.
 The color scale is ±5K. with red (blue) indicating VIIRS warmer (cooler) than Reynolds OI.
 Black indicates land and grey correspondes to clouds or no data.
 The VIIRS SSTskin values are night-time, derived using the V7 3-band algorithm (Equation 5).

-Figure 12 hows the comparison of VIIRS SSTskin (as in Figure 11) with SSTs derived from the WindSat microwave radiometer.
-Because the sources of uncertainties in the microwave SSTs are different to those in the infrared SSTskin retrievals, the uncertainties in the two fields used to derive the differences are assumed to be uncorrelated.
-A concern about this comparison is that the geometry of the WindSat swaths requires compilation of five-days of measurements to generate complete global fields.
-Furthermore, the terminator orbit of Coriolis means the overpass times are not close to those of S-NPP so diurnal heating and cooling may contribute to the difference, but the use of night-time VIIRS SSTskin should reduce this possible contribution.
+Figure 12 shows the comparison of VIIRS SSTskin (as in Figure 11) with SSTs derived from the WindSat microwave radiometer.
+Because the sources of uncertainties in the microwave SSTs are different from those for infrared SSTskin retrievals, the uncertainties in the two fields used to derive the differences are assumed to be uncorrelated.
+A concern about this comparison is that the geometry of the WindSat swaths requires compilation of five days of measurements to generate complete global fields.
+Furthermore, the terminator orbit of Coriolis means the overpass times are not close to those of S-NPP, so diurnal heating and cooling may contribute to the difference; the use of night-time VIIRS SSTskin should reduce this possible contribution.
 But these concerns aside, the SSTs from WindSat are of good quality ((Zhang et al., 2016)) and useful to assess VIIRS retrievals.
 The differences between VIIRS and WindSat SSTs (Figure 12) reveal the same cold bias in regions where we expect aerosol contamination of the VIIRS retrievals, off West Africa and the Arabian Sea.
 In contrast, Figure 12 lacks the areas with a warm bias when compared to the Reynolds OI fields (Figure 11).
 Although this conclusion is not definitive, this pattern is indicative of likely regional cold biases in the Reynolds OI fields, not warm biases in the VIIRS SSTskin retrievals.

-Global plots, reveal the spatial pattern of the characteristics of VIIRS SST retrievals – which both reassure us and raise some concerns.
+Global plots reveal the spatial pattern of the characteristics of VIIRS SST retrievals – which both reassure us and raise some concerns.
 However, these fields give no indication of the temporal evolution of retrieval behavior and, for this, Hovmøller diagrams can be used.
 Figure 13 shows the daily, zonal averages of the differences between the cloud-free VIIRS R2016.0 SSTs relative to the corresponding WindSat, AMSR2, and Reynolds DOISSTs as a function of time